DevCrew-io/openai-chatgpt-ios-sdk/README.md

 The `ChatGPTImageSize` enum represents different image sizes supported by the image generation API.
 It includes cases for "512x512" and "1024x1024".

-## ChatGPT API Class (ChatGPTAPIManager)
+## ChatGPT API Class (OpenAIAPIManager)
-The `ChatGPTAPIManager` class is responsible for making API requests to ChatGPT.
+The `OpenAIAPIManager` class is responsible for making API requests to ChatGPT.
 It requires an API key for authentication and provides methods for sending text generation and image generation requests.

 ## Obtaining an API Key
 To use the ChatGPT API, you need to obtain an API key from OpenAI.
 Follow these steps to get your API key: